kevinhillinger/azure-cosmos-db-dotnet-graphexplorer/README.md

 * Using the local development option of Cosmos DB Gremlin API

 ### Prerequisites
-To run the sample locally, you will need the following tools.
+To run the sample locally, you will need the following required Azure resources and tools.

 > NOTE: All required tools for this sample are cross-platform, and can be run using either Windows, MacOS, or Linux (x64).